 Finding 17: The approved site plan, grading plan, drainage plan, sign plan, illumination plan, wetland drawings, erosion control plans, and landscaping plans for the facility are included as Site Design Review Exhibit 3.
 The plans associated with the proposed modifications are included as Site Design Review Exhibit 4.
-A wetland delineation report is included as Site Design Review Exhibit 12 and a stormwater report is included as Site Design Review Exhibit 19.
+A wetland delineation report is included as Site Design Review Exhibit 19.
 Noise sources for the approved facility will utilize applicable mechanisms to limit volumes to no more than 85 decibels at the property line.
 The approved grading plan depicting these elements is included as Site Design Review Exhibit 3, Sheet C1.20, while the plans associated with the proposed modifications are included as Site Design Review Exhibit 4.
 The approved building footprints are depicted on Site Design Review Exhibit 3, Sheet C1.11, while a rendering of the proposed facility is included as Site Design Review Exhibit 22.
 No changes to the buildings are proposed with this application.